One of the most difficult decisions in long-term care planning is whether to purchase long-term care insurance and which prod...Read more

 Questions to Ask Before Buying Long-Term Care Insurance

-When long-term care insurance first became available about eight years ago, there were few customers.
+When long-term care insurance first became available, there were few customers.
 The product was full of holes, untested, and overpriced.
 Not surprisingly people took a wait-and-see attitude, mainly because it took a while for most people to even become familiar with the need for this type of protection.

 Fortunately, insurers have responded with significant product enhancements.
 But with so many policies to choose from, it has become more difficult to be sure that you're selecting a policy that's best for you.
 Because all policies are not the same, we have prepared this guide for helping you understand long-term care insurance and obtain the coverage that best fits your individual needs.